akrogv/exploracio-ml-python/Session_Based_Recommendation/research/first_contact.md

 - **click:** Type of event performed by the user, refers to a click on the website store, has an associated product and timestamp.
 - **cart:** Type of event performed by the user, represents the action of putting an item in the cart on the online shop, has an associated product and timestamp.
 - **order:** Type of event performed by the user, this refers to when a sale is made, has an associated product and timestamp.

+### Assignements

+#### Subsession
+1. Define the concept of sub-session (technical).
+2. Try out different sub-session spacing and correlate with event distribution.
+Blocked by **1**.
+3. Find the value to be used during the exploration phase and provide the code to alter the dataset adding the sub-session column and export it.
+Blocked by **2**.

+#### Products
+4. Find the likelyhood of any product to appear in each type of event.
+5. Explore if there are products likely to appear after another one.
+6. Find if there are products more likely to appear at the start or at the end of a session.
+7. Find if there are products more likely to appear at the start or at the end of a sub-session.
+Blocked by **3**.
+8. Find if the length of the session affects which products may appear in an event, by type.
+9. Find if the length of the sub-session affects which products may appear in an event, by type.
+Blocked by 3.

+#### Event types
+10. Find the distribution of event types during a session.
+11. Find the distribution of event types during a sub-session.
+Blocked by **3**.
+12. Find the likelyhood of a product to appear directly in a 'cart' or 'order' event.
+13. Find if there is a relation between the proportion of different event types and session length.
+14. Find if there is a relation between the proportion of different event types and sub-session length.
+Blocked by **3**.

 ## Data Preparation